sairaatta/conquer_chess/docs/rulebook/README.md

 4.6.2    removing the pawn and putting the new piece on the square of promotion may occur in any order.

-4.6.3    If an opponent’s piece stands on the square of promotion, it must be captured.
+4.6.3    If an opponent's piece stands on the square of promotion, it must be captured.

 4.7     When, as a legal move or part of a legal move, a piece has been released on a square, it cannot be moved to another square on this move.
 The move is considered to have been made in the case of:

 4.7.1    A capture, when the captured piece has been removed from the chessboard and the player, having placed his/her own piece on its new square, has released this capturing piece from his/her hand.

-4.7.2    Castling, when the player’s hand has released the rook on the square previously crossed by the king.
+4.7.2    Castling, when the player's hand has released the rook on the square previously crossed by the king.
 When the player has released the king from his/her hand, the move is not yet made, but the player no longer has the right to make any move other than castling on that side, if this is legal.
 If castling on this side is illegal, the player must make another legal move with his/her king (which may include castling with the other rook).
 If the king has no legal move, the player is free to make any legal move.

-4.7.3    Promotion, when the player’s hand has released the new piece on the square of promotion and the pawn has been removed from the board.
+4.7.3    Promotion, when the player's hand has released the new piece on the square of promotion and the pawn has been removed from the board.

-4.8     A player forfeits his/her right to claim against his/her opponent’s violation of Articles 4.1 – 4.7 once the player touches a piece with the intention of moving or capturing it.
+4.8     A player forfeits his/her right to claim against his/her opponent's violation of Articles 4.1 – 4.7 once the player touches a piece with the intention of moving or capturing it.

 4.9     If a player is unable to move the pieces, an assistant, who shall be acceptable to the arbiter, may be provided by the player to perform this operation.

 Article 5: The Completion of the Game

-5.1.1    The game is won by the player who has checkmated his/her opponent’s king.
+5.1.1    The game is won by the player who has checkmated his/her opponent's king.
 This immediately ends the game, provided that the move producing the checkmate position was in accordance with Article 3 and Articles 4.2 – 4.7.

-5.1.2    The game is lost by the player who declares he/she resigns (this immediately ends the game), unless the position is such that the opponent cannot checkmate the player’s king by any possible series of legal moves.
+5.1.2    The game is lost by the player who declares he/she resigns (this immediately ends the game), unless the position is such that the opponent cannot checkmate the player's king by any possible series of legal moves.
 In this case the result of the game is a draw.

 5.2.1    The game is drawn when the player to move has no legal move and his/her king is not in check.
-The game is said to end in ‘stalemate’.
+The game is said to end in ‘stalemate'.
 This immediately ends the game, provided that the move producing the stalemate position was in accordance with Article 3 and Articles 4.2 – 4.7.

-5.2.2    The game is drawn when a position has arisen in which neither player can checkmate the opponent’s king with any series of legal moves.
-The game is said to end in a ‘dead position’.
+5.2.2    The game is drawn when a position has arisen in which neither player can checkmate the opponent's king with any series of legal moves.
+The game is said to end in a ‘dead position'.
 This immediately ends the game, provided that the move producing the position was in accordance with Article 3 and Articles 4.2 – 4.7.

 5.2.3    The game is drawn upon agreement between the two players during the game, provided both players have made at least one move.
 This immediately ends the game.